ulmzr/malinajs-esbuild-template/README.md

-# malinajs-esbuild-template
+# MalinaJS Esbuild Template

-Boilerplate for basic Malina App with Esbuild
+Boilerplate for basic MalinaJS Application with Esbuild